qq456cvb/PatchMatchStereo/README.md

 # Description
 This repo (partially) implements patch match stereo algorithm described in the paper.

-Note I use the planar model defined in 3D space (depth) while the author uses disparity.

 # TODO
 * implement view propogation
 * implement post-processing